greggelong/langtonsAnt/README.md

  First I noticed that if the offset of the second ant has both the x offset and y offset the same it will not

- create an oscillation (at least i didn't see one, perhaps after millions of steps).
+ create an oscillation (at least i didn't see one, perhaps after tens of thousands of steps).

  Then I noticed that for there to be an oscillation, one of offsets for the second ant, either the x or y,